 Garlic is a food low in salicylates.
 Salicylates

 have the potential to cause gastrointestinal food intolerance symptoms in people who are sensitive to salicylates.

 on the dedicated Food Intolerance Page.

 There is no information on syndromes associated with garlic allergy.

-Garlic is in the Alliaceae plant family, other plants in this family are chives, leeks and onions.
+family of plants.
+Other plants in this family include chives, leeks and onions.
 If your allergy is severe these plants may also cause allergic reactions.

 Let me know if you found any of these interesting or useful.

 If you spot an article or research that you think is interesting you can message me or tag me on Facebook or Twitter - links at the bottom of the page.